-In November 2021, the FASB issued ASU 2021-10, Government Assistance (Topic 832), which requires business entities to disclose information about transactions with a government that are accounted for by applying a grant or contribution model by analogy.
+In November 2021, the FASB issued ASU 2021-10, Government Assistance (Topic 832), which requires business entities to disclose information about transactions with a government entity that are accounted for by applying a grant or contribution model by analogy.
 For transactions within scope, the new standard requires the disclosure of information about the nature of the transaction, including significant terms and conditions, as well as the amounts and specific financial statement line items affected by the transaction.
 The new guidance is effective for annual reporting periods beginning after December 15, 2021.
-The Company does not expect that the adoption of this standard will have an impact on its consolidated financial statements.
+The Company adopted ASU 2021-10 in the first quarter of 2022.
+The adoption of this update did not have a material impact on the Company's financial statements and footnote disclosures.